Oral and Poster abstract submissions must be received by 6/18/18 (4:30 pm Central Time).

 Southern Region Burn Conference

 Refer to General Presentation Guidelines for additional information.
-The deadline for submission of abstracts is on or before June 11, 2018, 4:30 pm CT.
+The deadline extension for submission of abstracts is on or before June 18, 2018, 4:30 pm CT.

 The presenting author will be notified by email of acceptance on or before July 31, 2018.
 You must respond by August 10 that you accept date/time.
 Failure to commit by the requested date may result in a replacement presentation.